howeverloveu789/mirami-public/README.md

 ## What it does

 22 behavioral questions.
 One structural pattern.
-Depending on tier — one or three exits.
+Depending on tier — no exit, one exit, or three exits.

 The engine scores your answers across three axes — Drive, Reality, Capacity — and outputs one of 12 decision patterns.
 Each pattern reveals:

 - What is breaking
 - What it is costing you
-- The next structural move
+- The next structural move (paid tiers only)

 ---